Robinkhilery960/Interview-Questions/Javascript/readme.md

 ### let :

 Variable declared with this keyword are block scope and initializing it to a value is optional.
-Variable declared with let can only be accessed after its declaration is reached beacuse of Temporal Dead Zone.
+Variable declared with let can only be accessed after its declaration is reached because of Temporal Dead Zone.
-Redeclaring the same variable within the same function or block scope raises a SyntaxError while reassiging can be done
+Redeclaring the same variable within the same function or block scope raises a SyntaxError while reassigning can be done

 ```javascript
 var a = 1;